Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 `

 == Changelog ==

+= 2.6.4 =
+* Plugin scripts are now loaded in the footer in order to prevent DOM loading issues.

 = 2.6.3 =
 * Bugfix : Shortcode options "id:" and "class:" were not taken into account